-- 1. Unconditional admittance to the College and active student in good standing (minimum 2.0 GPA). - 2.
-Submit original transcripts from all colleges attended and high school transcript to the registrar or admissions by application deadline. - 3.
-Submit a completed Associate Degree Nursing Program
+1. Unconditional admittance to the College and active student in good standing (minimum 2.0 GPA)

-Application by stated deadline.
+2. Submit original transcripts from all colleges attended and high school transcript to the registrar or admissions by application deadline a completed Associate Degree Nursing Program Application by stated deadline 4.
+Hold a minimum GPA of 2.5 for the academic core courses in the program or cumulative 2.5 GPA if a high school student without prior college coursework